SpotlightKid/nexus-challenge.osamc.de/pages/results.md

 You can listen to [all entries here](/list).

-You can also download an archive of all tracks in FLAC format, including a playlist and meta data for all track:
+You can also download an archive of all tracks in FLAC format, including a playlist and meta data for all tracks:

 [Open Source Music FM Synthesizer Challenge 2018.zip](/downloads/Open Source Music FM Synthesizer Challenge 2018.zip)